jonangeles-sanchez/jonangeles-sanchez/README.md

 ### Hi, I'm Jon! 👋

 - 🔭 I’m currently working on ...
-The Good Samaritan project
 - 🌱 I’m currently learning ... various languages & frameworks...
 - 👯 I’m looking to collaborate on ... any of your projects :)
-- 🤔 I’m looking for help with ... selenium
+- 🤔 I’m looking for help with ...
 - 💬 Ask me about ... anything JavaScript <3 business & finance
 - 📫 How to reach me: ...
 Check the links on the left and below ;)
 - ⚡ Fun fact: ...
 I own a muscle car and love driving it